The Graduate Program

 Once the dissertation is successfully defended, it must be converted into what the Graduate School considers acceptable physical form and officially submitted to the University, along with a submission card (provided to the student at the defense) signed by the sponsor and the department chair.
 The PhD Program Coordinator can sign the submission card on behalf of the chair if the chair is not available.
 Students have six months from the time of the defense in which to make further revisions, but many students submit almost immediately after the defense, particularly if the defense is close to the time of Commencement.
 The submission of the completed dissertation is the last step before the awarding of the degree.

 Registration status: All students must be registered during the term (including summer) in which they distribute the defense copies of the dissertation.
 Filing early in the semester is recommended to ensure approval of the defense committee before the deadlines.
-Provided that all required Residence Units are met, students who are distributing and/or defending must register for either M&F or ER.
+Provided that all required Residence Units are met, students who are distributing and/or defending must register for either M&F (matriculation and facilities) or ER (extended residence – see below, p.
+36).
 Students who are defending while on teaching or research appointments, or who are also completing pre-dissertation degree requirements register for ER; all others, including those on Dissertation Writing Fellowships, should register for M&F. These rules apply to the summer as well as to the fall and spring semesters.

 If U.S. students (citizens or permanent residents) distribute any time between the first day of the fall semester and the day before the start of the spring semester, their final registration is in the fall semester.